 - If you miss a deadline don't panic!
 Our premium services offer shorter delivery times worldwide.

 - Trust only the best delivery company with your holiday wishes.

 We believe that's us!
 Here's why:

-Every day, Canada Post employees travel 1.5 million km, delivering to 15
+- Every day, Canada Post employees travel 1.5 million km, delivering to 15 million addresses.

 SOURCE: Canada Post